Recipe of an Indian soft cheese made at home with Rennet. Topli na Panir

 Recipe of an Indian soft cheese made at home with Rennet.
 (Topli na Paneer) Many easy ways to make them and enjoy!

-Topli na Panir (2 recipes with rennet)
+Topli na Panir Basket

 By Rita Jamshed Kapadia

-Recipe #1 (with rennet)
+Recipe (with rennet tablets)

-Makes 4 – 5
+Makes 4 – 5 approx

 Ingredients